rmind/libqsbr/README.md

   `EBR_EPOCHS` constant and the epoch value is `0 <= epoch < EBR_EPOCHS`.
-  Note: the synchronisation points must be serialised (e.g. if there are multiple G/C workers or other writers); typically, calls to the `ebr_pending_epoch` and `ebr_gc_epoch` would be a part of the same serialised path.
+  Note: the synchronisation points must be serialised (e.g. if there are multiple G/C workers or other writers); typically, calls to the `ebr_staging_epoch` and `ebr_gc_epoch` would be a part of the same serialised path.

-* `unsigned ebr_pending_epoch(ebr_t *ebr)`
+* `unsigned ebr_staging_epoch(ebr_t *ebr)`
-  * Returns an _epoch_ pending for reclamation.
-This can be used as reference value for the pending queue/tag, used to postpone the reclamation until this epoch becomes available for G/C.  Note that this function would typically be serialised together with the `ebr_sync` calls.
+  * Returns an _epoch_ where objects can be staged for for reclamation.
+  This can be used as reference value for the pending queue/tag, used to postpone the reclamation until this epoch becomes available for G/C.
+  Note that this function would typically be serialised together with the `ebr_sync` calls.

 * `unsigned ebr_gc_epoch(ebr_t *ebr)`
-  * Returns the _epoch_ available for reclamation.
+  * Returns the _epoch_ available for reclamation, i.e. the epoch where it is guaranteed that the objects are safe to be destroyed.
 The _epoch_ value shall be the same as returned by the last successful `ebr_sync` call.
 Note that these two functions would typically require the same form of serialisation.

 ## G/C API